-Wake Forest is one of the few universities in the country that guarantees housing for eight semesters (for students in good standing).
+Wake Forest is committed to providing housing for eight semesters (for students in good standing).
 Students are required to live on campus for three years in campus housing unless they live with their parent or guardian in the Winston-Salem area.

 Thank you for visiting our new Parents and Families section of our website!
 Here we have included answers to our most frequently asked questions.

 If there is additional housing and residential experience information you feel should be included on this page for parents and families of Wake Forest students, we would be very appreciative if you complete the form located below the FAQ at the bottom of the page.
 Thank you!

 Is on campus housing guaranteed for students for all four years?
 How many years are students required to live on campus?